-The events of 1866 propelled the Austrians to reinforce the Upper Garda, to the extent that they made it virtually unassailable: Military works included the Ponale cutting, the forts at Tombio, Bellavista, San Nicolò and Garda, the Mezzo Battery, the Sant'Alessandro fort, the battery to the south of Brione, the Nago forts.
-Many forts and batteries were built on Monte Brione, now an excellent destination for fascinating walks, as are the recently restored upper Nago fort and the trenches at Bosco Caproni above Massone di Arco.
-Another interesting place to visit is MAG, Museo Alto Garda (museoaltogarda.it +39 0464 573869) in Riva del Garda which contains material on wartime events in the area.
-Other restored military facilities include the "Busa dei capitani" at Maza in Arco and parts of the first Austro-Hungarian front line between Nago and the Valle di Gresta.
+Cadria 49.
+The events of 1866 propelled the Austrians to reinforce the Upper Garda, to the extent that they made it virtually unassailable: military works included Forte San Nicolo 41, the Nago Fortresses 43, the southern, middle 43 and northern Brione Artillery Batteries, Forte Tombio, the Ponale cutting and Forte Garda 42.
+Many of these forts and batteries were positioned on Monte Brione, now an excellent spot for fascinating walks, as are the recently restored upper Nago fort and the trenches at Bosco Caproni 47 above Massone di Arco.
+Another interesting place to visit is MAG, Museo Alto Garda, in Riva del Garda 7 which contains material on wartime events in the area.
+Other restored military facilities include the "Busa dei capitani" 48 at Maza in Arco and parts of the first Austro-Hungarian front line between Nago and the Valle di Gresta.

 Gateway to the two most important towns in Trentino and transit route to the Alps, the Vallagarina was one of the major theatres of the 1915-1918 war in Italy.
-It is no coincidence, therefore, that the Museo Storico Italiano della Guerra was established here in Rovereto: a visit is recommended if you want to know more about the many aspects of the Great War.
+It is no coincidence, therefore, that the Museo Storico Italiano della Guerra (8) was established here in Rovereto: a visit is recommended if you want to know more about the many aspects of the Great War.
 Ease of movement through the valley and the proximity to the Veneto plain to the south and the Tyrol to the north persuaded the Austro-Hungarian command to make plans to fortify the mountains surrounding the valley.
-At the outbreak of war, however, Forte Pozzacchio, an extraordinary fortification cut into the rock on a dominant promontory, was still incomplete; it is now in the final stages of restoration.
-A variety of defensive lines were built on the crests and the flanks of the surrounding mountains.
-Facing Forte Pozzacchio is the entrenched camp of Matassone at the foot of Monte Zugna, which is also the site of numerous Austro-Hungarian and Italian military works and artefacts, including the ruins of a hospital, trenches and, particularly noteworthy, the "Trincerone", the great Italian trench running along the crest, as well as the first Austrian lines, which have recently undergone extensive restoration.
-The northern side of the Vallarsa rises up to Monte Pasubio, where the landscape is dotted with military works, caves and trenches, which have been overhauled through the combined efforts of the provinces of Trento and Vicenza.
-The area is highly recommended for a day's hike, with the option of taking in another "site of remembrance", for example, Monte Testo or Corno Battisti.
-On the opposite side of the Vallagarina, separating the valley from Lake Garda, stands the imposing Monte Altissimo, where remains of the Italian defences can be seen: trenches, artillery emplacements and military roads.
-Monte Altissimo is part of the similarly war-torn Monte Baldo range, where there are now many possibilities for interesting walks: Dosso Casina, Malga Zures, Monte Vignola and Corno della Paura.
-In Val di Gresta, the entrenched camp of Nagià Grom near Manzano and the trenches of Monte Faè and Monte Creino are of interest.
+At the outbreak of war, however, many of the projects were still being drawn up and Forte Pozzacchio 50, an extraordinary fortification cut into the rock on a dominant promontory, was still incomplete; it is now in the final stages of restoration.
+Various defensive lines were built on the crests and the flanks of the surrounding mountains, including the entrenched camp of Matassone 59 at the foot of Monte Zugna, which is also the site of numerous Austro-Hungarian and Italian military works and artefacts, including the ruins of a hospital, trenches and, particularly noteworthy, the "Trincerone" 60, the great Italian trench running along the crest, as well as the first Austrian lines, which have recently undergone extensive restoration and are well worth a visit.
+The northern side of the Vallarsa rises up to Monte Pasubio 61, where the landscape is dotted with military works, caves and trenches, which have been overhauled through the combined efforts of the provinces of Trento and Vicenza.
+The area is highly recommended for a day's hike, with the option of taking in another "site of remembrance", for example, Monte Testo, Corno Battisti, II Dente Italiano and II Dente Austriaco, and the Path of the 52 Tunnels.
+The Carega Mountain Group lies on the other side of the valley, the site of a project to restore Malga Campobrun 3, an Alpine farm which was turned into a military stronghold during the conflict.
+On the opposite side of the Vallagarina, separating this valley from Lake Garda, stands the imposing Monte Altissimo, where remains of the Italian defences can be seen: trenches, artillery emplacements and military roads.
+Monte Altissimo is part of the similarly war-torn Monte Baldo range, where there are now many possibilities for interesting walks: Dosso Casina 52, Malga Zures 53, Monte Vignola and Corno della Paura 55.
+In Val di Gresta, the entrenched camp of Nagià Grom 56 near Manzano, the trenches of Monte Faè 57 and Monte Creino and the Biaena and Stivo emplacements are also of interest.